abel12-pro/Portfolio/README.md

 - [📝 License](#license)

-# 📖 [Set up Hello Microverse project] <a name="about-project"></a>
+# 📖 [Portfolio: add a contact form and finish the mobile version] <a name="about-project"></a>

-For the first milestone in the process of creating my first portfolio website, I will:
+For the third milestone in the process of creating my first portfolio website, I will:

 **Set up a new repository and prepare it for development using best practices (e.g. linters).
 **Build the first 2 sections of the mobile website using the template you chose in the previous step.